-Overall, Hollywood Studios has a pretty balanced mix of quick service restaurants, table service restaurants, character dining, food and drink stands, and a handful of lounges.
-Here are some things to consider as you read through this guide on Hollywood Studios dining:
+Overall, Disney’s Hollywood Studios has a pretty balanced mix of quick service restaurants, table service restaurants, character dining, food and drink stands, and a handful of lounges.
+Here are some things to consider as you read through this Hollywood Studios dining guide:

 - Quick service restaurants are casual with walk-up or mobile ordering and indoor and/or outdoor seating.
 Here, you pick up your food once your order is ready.
 A sizeable menu is provided, with options typically being less expensive than what you would find at a table service restaurant.